aosabook/500lines/wiki/README.md

 Configure the wiki in config.js, specifying either config_file.js or config_db.js for the store, using config_*.js to provide appropriate config for each.

-Run npm install in the js directory to get the required library dependencies in your local workspace.
+Run npm install to get the required library dependencies in your local workspace.

 Run the server with npm start.
 Visit the wiki at http://localhost:8080/wiki/.
 Use the signup button to create a new user and log in.